 Within the RTI programme a Trend Radar and a Experiments Roadmap have been developed.
 The Radar provides a top-32 of trends being relevant for RTI in the next few years.
 The roadmap contains an overview of RTI experiments and exposes the new concepts, methods and products from a operational, technical and human perspective.
-The aim of the programme is to start developing these experiments in order to test the added value in practice but also to shape the conditions for adoption in operations.
+The programme helps develop these experiments in order to test the added value in practice but also to shape the conditions for adoption in operations.
 An example of an experiment already executed is the ‘Knoppenoverleg van Staf Grootschalig en Bijzonder Optreden’.
 In 2018 the new RTI-lab Innovation Project 'Dynamic Protocol' for big incidents and high-risk events was launched, and the first results are delivered.
 During knowledge sessions and HSD cafe's the information and insights are shared but also new project ideas are collected.

 Conditions for Participating in RTI Lab Programme